themanyone/firstpage/README.md

 ### Rebuild cached files

-It may be desirable to recreate some cached files to make sure they are up to date before that ad campaign runs, etc.
+It may be desirable to rebuild some cached files to make sure they are up to date before that ad campaign runs, etc.

 1. Delete the .cache file(s) that need rebuilt. `rm myShortcut.md.cache`
 2. Touch the shortcut with an earlier date. `touch -t 01010000 myShortcut.md`